Jhanvisrivastava2107/Library-Management-System/statement.md

 -Book Return: A function to successfully mark a loan as completed and return the book to the available inventory.

--Search Capability: Quick search functionality to find books by title or author.
+-Search Capability: Quick search functionality to find books by title or author